THG-accelerator/connect-n-template-player/README.md

 * Perform a release in github (we will go through how to do this)
 * Enter your repo url into https://jitpack.io/, click "get it", then check the status of the job
 * Make a note of the groupId and artifactId -- you will need to specify these in the next step
-* Add a json file representing your team into this [repo](https://github.com/THG-accelerator/member_info/tree/main/connect-n)
+* Add a json file representing your team into this [repo](https://github.com/THG-accelerator/23-member-info/tree/main/connect-n).
+See [example.json](https://github.com/THG-accelerator/23-member-info/blob/main/connect-n/example.json) for an example of the format required.
 * Update the version in this file when you are happy with this version

 ## Timelines
-If your solution is published in jitpack and in member_info by Monday 16th Jan 12pm GMT, your solution will be entered in the contest.
+If your solution is published in jitpack and in member_info by Friday 26th Jan 6pm GMT, your solution will be entered in the contest.
 Later submissions may also be included, but this will be on a best-effort basis.